Graduate Students

 Leila Capel

-Leila Capel is a third-year doctoral student in the combined clinical/counseling program at Utah State University.
+Leila Capel is a fifth-year doctoral student in the combined clinical/counseling program at Utah State University.
 She received her B.A. in psychology and government from Smith College in 2016.
 Before coming to USU, she worked as a research assistant at the Massachusetts General Hospital Neuropsychology clinic and as a Clinical Residence Counselor at the McLean Hospital Obsessive-Compulsive Disorder Institute.
 Her research focuses broadly on acceptance-based treatment of obsessive-compulsive and anxiety disorders.

 |